 Another way of making the image look interesting and create a certain atmosphere is adding mood overlays.
 Furniture photography may showcase a varied assortment of goods, but different filters can drastically change the way viewers perceive it.
 For example, a sofa can be seen as warm and inviting or sleek and stylish – it is only a matter of tones.
 Even natural light can be used as a filter effect – if it fits the context.

 Grids have shown time and time again that they can communicate a lot of information in a concise form.
 Arrange photos in catalogs into grids based on similar themes, then potential customers might see what goods can complement what they like already.

 #6.
 Adding Basic Animation Or Interactivity

 Furniture photography can be not necessarily only static.
-Ecommerce is more demanding to visual content, and high-quality stills are mandatory.
+E-commerce is more demanding than visual content and high-quality stills are mandatory.
 However, adding basic animations, like 360-degree views or overlapping images of objects in front of environments to convey a feeling of movement will be more enticing for potential customers to look at.
-Another option is to add interactivity to product pages, such as smart zoom in-out, disassemble/reassemble or omni-directional rotation with mouse and keyboard features, so that clients can examine your merchandise in any way they want and be certain of its quality.
+Another option is to add interactivity to product pages, such as smart zoom-in-out, disassemble/reassemble or omnidirectional rotation with mouse and keyboard features so that clients can examine your merchandise in any way they want and be certain of its quality.

 #7.
 Adapting Images To Mobile Devices